nedludd0/python-base/README.md

 # python-base
-Repo di studio delle nozioni base di python
+Repo of study of the basics of python